KRWG.ORG-The Region's Home Page

-In his book Mushroom, Money explores the history and science behind the fungal organisms which appear overnight on lawns, are occasionally poisonous, and sometimes end up in our medications and on our dinner plates.
+In his book Mushroom, Money explores the history and science behind the fungal organisms that appear overnight on lawns, are occasionally poisonous and sometimes end up in our medications and on our dinner plates.
 But not every fungus among us produces mushrooms, he says.
-The term 'mushroom' is used to describe the fruiting body of various types of mostly-gilled fungi with or without stems.
-(Gills are the papery rib-like ridges under the cap of some mushroom caps that help mushrooms disperse spores.)
+The term "mushroom" is used to describe the fruiting body of various types of mostly gilled fungi, with or without stems.
+(Gills are the papery, riblike ridges under the cap of some mushrooms that help the mushrooms disperse spores.)

 "This was actually photographed in some very unfortunate individual whose immune system was really crashing," he says.
 "A mushroom growing in that area is something none of us want to experience."